-I am a proud, mixed Asian American hailing from Hawaii (Hawaii- Yes, that means I love Spam.
-It's so versatile and delicious).
+I am a proud, mixed Asian American hailing from Hawaii (Hawaii- Yes, that means I love Spam)!

 I am a "mom-e," as my kids spell it, to extremely opposite in every way children.
-My children literally keep me on my toes thanks to all the Legos and Pawl Patrol - didn't you know the staircase is the "best" place for Paw Patrol pups to go on missions?
-According to my son, I'm apparently a "medium parent" with "low" being the worst.
-So, I feel like that's a win?
+My children literally keep me on my toes thanks to all the Legos and Pawl Patrol - didn't you know the staircase is the "best" place for Paw Patrol pups to go on missions and that Legos have a knack for knowing exactly where you'll step next?
+My children also have me well versed in Bluey and I'm not mad about it.
+(Seriously, Bluey is actually good.
+If you're a parent, I promise you'll chuckle).
 In addition to my children, I also live with my incredibly patient partner and our lab, who I was told would only shed twice per year...Ha!

-I have an extreme love for music (indie, alt, 90s grunge, and classical music) and going to concerts.
-I love photography, HGTV, historical dramas, and challenging myself to see what I can make next.
-Lately, it's been bath bombs and wreaths.
-I don't like to cook but I am perfecting my pistachio fluff skills (my secret ingredient: coconut- I promise it makes it better)!
+I have an extreme love for music (indie, alt, 90s grunge, and classical) and going to concerts.
+I fall somewhere between a hobbyist and semi-pro photographer.
+I love historical dramas and I just can't quit Grey's Anatomy.
+I have been watching it since the beginning!
+I don't like to cook but I am perfecting my pistachio fluff skills (my secret ingredient: coconut- you're welcome)!

 "HEY!
 I THINK I'VE SEEN YOUR NAME SOMEWHERE."